Last Updated on

 - Foetal Tone: It shows the ability of the baby to flex and extend an arm or leg, measured by counting quick and jerky movements.

 - The Volume of Amniotic Fluid: The amount of amniotic fluid surrounding your baby.

-It is usually performed if it is a high-risk pregnancy, overshot the due date, twins, the mother has a high blood pressure or heart disease.
+It is usually performed if it is a high-risk pregnancy, overshot due date, twins, or maternal high blood pressure or heart disease.
 It is also done in unstable pregnancies or with progressive foetus deterioration.
-Additionally, following are some other reasons for getting a biophysical profile test:
+Here are some other reasons for getting a biophysical profile test: